blackholeorbit/nullbit/OverTheWire_Bandit_In_Progress.md

 Connection to bandit.labs.overthewire.org closed.
 ```
 I logged out of the connection so I could use the password I just grabbed and enter level 1.
 I used the arrow up key to show the last ssh command,
-changing the '0' to a '1'.
-After connecting, I entered the password from level 0 and entered.
+and altered the command - changing the '0' to a '1'.
+After connecting, I pasted the password from level 0 and entered.

 ```
 ┌──(kali㉿kali)-[~]